RoryLetteney/open-shelf/README.md

 04-30-2019 *2:57pm* - Application now has a fully-functional express server, with GET and POST routes for the book resource.

 05-01-2019 *12:34pm* - Application now has a fully-functional PostgreSQL database storing and serving books.

+05-01-2019 *4:43pm* - Application now has navigation, EJS partials use, user choice in what books are saved to the database, and a single book detail page.

 ## Credits and Collaborations
 **Skylar Monahan** - https://github.com/kmons2000